artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 # Computer Fundamentals

-This is a first-year course in the Computer Science degree program offered at UCM.
-You can see the contents of this course at [Computer Organization UCM](http://web.fdi.ucm.es/UCMFiles/pdf/FICHAS_DOCENTES/2024/8704.pdf).
+This is a first-year course in the Computer Science degree program at UCM.
+The course content can be found at [Computer Organization UCM](http://web.fdi.ucm.es/UCMFiles/pdf/FICHAS_DOCENTES/2024/8704.pdf).

-The theoretical part of the course provides an in-depth analysis of the RISC-V architecture and assembly programming, along with single-cycle, multi-cycle, and pipelined processors as described in the Harris&Harris book.
-Exercises and labs are included to reinforce and deepen understanding of these topics.
-All these materials are provided through an external webpage, both in Spanish [FC2](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2.html) and in English [FC2](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2-en.html).
+The theoretical part provides an in-depth analysis of the RISC-V architecture and assembly programming, covering single-cycle, multi-cycle, and pipelined processors as described in the Harris & Harris book.
+Exercises and labs reinforce and deepen understanding of these topics.
+All course materials are available on an external webpage in both Spanish [FC2-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2.html) and English [FC2-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2-en.html).

-In this course, exercises and labs are developed and analyzed through simulations using [Ripes](https://github.com/mortbopet/Ripes).
-Students use their own laptops or request one from the school, and they install and run Ripes natively on their devices.
-Exercises and labs are mainly divided into two parts, for which more details are given in the following links:
+Practical activities are conducted through simulations using [Ripes](https://github.com/mortbopet/Ripes).
+Students install and run Ripes natively on their own laptops or use a school-provided device.
+Our teaching methodology combines conceptual explanations with example programs and exercises to put these concepts into practice.

+The course is mainly divided into two parts, for which more details are given in the following links:

 - [RISC-V Architecture and Assembly Language](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Fundamentals/RiscvArchitectureAssembly): Modules 2-4 of the course.
 - [RISC-V Single/Multi-Cycle and Pipelined Processors](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Fundamentals/RiscvProcessors): Modules 5-7 of the course.